ccarrero-sf/ask_questions_to_your_own_documents_with_snowflake_cortex_search_and_trulens/README.md

         - Create a GIT reposotiry with this one
         - Will fetch the data

 After running that setup, you should be able to see the git repo.
-Open it:
+Open the details in a new tab:

 ![image](img/1_git_repo.png)

 #### 2. Complete Setup

-The difference with the first guide, is that using Git integration, we are setting up all the setups, including the Streamlit App.
+The difference with the first guide, is that using Git integration, we are configuring everything we need, including the Streamlit App.

-Under GIT_REPO_CHATBOT, select <b>2_install_demo.sql</b> and either "Copy into worksheet" or "Execute immediage".
+Under GIT_REPO_CHATBOT, select <b>2_install_demo.sql</b> and either "Copy into worksheet" or "Execute immediate".

 ![image](img/2_git_repo_exec.png)